steve-doc/froggy-mem/README.md

     - 5 different frog audio sounds sourced from https://quicksounds.com are associated with each frog.

 - Game play
     - The game play is very simple.
 A random sequence of frogs is first played to the player (listen phase) then the player has to click the frogs in the same sequence (follow phase).
-If this is done succesfully another round starts adding another random frog to the sequence.
+If this is done successfully another round starts adding another random frog to the sequence.
 This is repeated until player makes a mistake.
     - Listen phase - a banner appears in red to instruction the user to listen to the sequence of frogs.
 User input is blocked in this phase.
-At the end of the sequence the banner dissapears.
+At the end of the sequence the banner disappears.
 ![Listen phase](assets/images/readme_images/game_listen.png)
     - Follow phase - a green banner appears to instruct the player to playback the sequence.
 User input is enabled.
-Banner dissapears either when the player succesfully replays the sequence or makes a mistake.
+Banner disappears either when the player successfully replays the sequence or makes a mistake.
 ![Follow phase](assets/images/readme_images/game_follow.png)
-    - Score - The score increments by 1 every time the user succesfully clicks a frog in the correct sequence during the Follow phase.
+    - Score - The score increments by 1 every time the user successfully clicks a frog in the correct sequence during the Follow phase.

 - Game over